 The climbing wall and climbing cave may only be used with direct supervision of a qualified climbing wall/cave instructor.
 Gym use will be restricted to any individual not following this safety directive.

 23 – Lockers

 Students are expected to use their issued locker only, maintain their locker in a neat and tidy condition, and keep it locked at all times with a school-authorized lock.
-The price of the lock/locker rental is included in the student fees.
 In the event a lock goes missing it is the student’s responsibility to pay for a new one.
 Students must take care to keep their combination a secret and double check that their lock is closed before they walk away from their locker.
 Lockers are part of school property and thus subject to search with cause.
 The school and the School Board do not assume responsibility for the articles which go missing from lockers.

 24 – Parent-Teacher Communication